Author and Editor: Dr. Kelvin Thompson

 Meanwhile, we hope that the above ideas have stimulated your thinking about how to best help your faculty to achieve a new level of successful online engagement with your students.

 What additional ideas do others in our community have?
 Do you have differing thoughts?
 Supporting personal stories?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!

 Until next month,